arslan-qamar/NWaySetAssociativeCache/README.md

 - Implemented core caching functionality with configurable eviction policies.
 - Provided a flexible API for insertion, retrieval, and eviction.

-For a complete list of changes, see the [CHANGELOG](CHANGELOG.md).
+For a complete list of changes, see the [CHANGELOG](https://github.com/arslan-qamar/NWaySetAssociativeCache/blob/master/CHANGELOG.md).

 ---

-For more details, visit the project's repository and documentation.
+For more details, visit the project's [repository](https://github.com/arslan-qamar/NWaySetAssociativeCache/).